PacificBiosciences/ANGEL/README.md

 * If there is only one predicted ORF, tag it as ``confident``.
 In this case, it is unlikely there are sequencing errors.
 * If there are multiple ORFs but only one exceeds `min_angel_aa_length` threshold, output that one ORF and tag it as ``likely``.
 In this case, the program is semi-positive that there are no sequencing errors or that the error occurs at the ends of the CDS, allowing successful prediction of a relatively long continuous ORF.
-* If there are multiple ORFs (which could be in multiple frames) exceeding the length threshold, output all of them and tag them as ``suspicious``.
+* If there are multiple ORFs (which could be in multiple frames) exceeding the length threshold, output all of them (provided the later ORFs are close enough to the upstream ORFs by the threshold determined by `max_angel_secondORF_distance`) and tag them as ``suspicious``.
 In this case, the ORFs could be genuine complete ORFs (indicating a polycistronic transcript or alternative ORFs) or fragments of the same ORF that has frame shift due to uncorrected sequencing errors.

 The longest ORF length from the ANGEL process is recorded as ``T``.
 Then, the same dumb ORF prediction (which simply looks for the longest stretch of ORF without stop codon interruption) is done on the forward three frames.
 The longest predicted dumb ORF is also outputted if, and only if, its length is greater than both ``T`` and `min_dumb_aa_length`.
 This is a fallback process in case the ANGEL classifier failed to detect coding potential in the CDS region.